NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

 }
 ```

-3. As you can see in the step2 that request manager has precheck function as an argument it will check all the presentation validation like checking weather email is present and is it valid or not.
+2. **precheck** : It will check all the presentation validation like checking if email is present and is it valid or not.

-4. Once step 3 is complete it will call the createCall function where our actual repository method will be executed and result will be get in collect.
+3. **createCall** :- Where repository method will be executed and result will be get in collect.

-5. In step 4 we get the result wrapped in Resource object where we will get the status along with the corresponding data,like status SUCCESS and the Data containing the result from api/database.Likewise we have other status for ERROR, LOADING as well.
+4. **Resource**:- Result will be wrapped inside [Resource](https://github.com/NeoSOFT-Technologies/mobile-android/blob/main/domain/src/main/java/com/core/utils/Resource.kt) where below status are present,

+   	1. Resource.LOADING
+   	1. Resource.SUCCESS
+   	1. Resource.ERROR

-6. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.
+5. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.

-7. To understand the step 6 refere below

    ```
    exceptionHandler.handle {